Dharmadam Assembly constituency

-Local self governed segments
+Local self-governed segments

-Dharmadam Niyama Sabha constituency is composed of the following local self governed segments:
+Dharmadam Assembly constituency is composed of the following local self-governed segments:

 Members of Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented Dharmadam Niyama Sabha Constituency during the period of various assemblies:
+The following list contains all members of Kerala Legislative Assembly who have represented Dharmadam Assembly constituency during the period of various assemblies:

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2021
+2021

-There were 193,486 registered voters in Dharmadam Constituency for the 2021 Kerala Niyama Sabha Election.
+There were 1,93,486 registered voters in Dharmadam Constituency for the 2021 Kerala Assembly election.

-Niyamasabha Election 2016
+2016

-There were 1,84,431 registered voters in Dharmadam Constituency for the 2016 Kerala Niyamasabha Election.
+There were 1,84,431 registered voters in Dharmadam Assembly constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,63,674 registered voters in the constituency for the 2011 election.